etokley/coursera-machine-learning/README.md

 # coursera-machine-learning
-This is a repository of all assignments in a Machine Learning Course on coursera
+This is a repository of all assignments with my respective solutions in a Machine Learning Course on coursera by Andrew Ng